UWNETLAB/tidyextractors/docs/source/git_overview.rst

 Step 1: Prepare Your Git Repo
 ----------------------------------

-All you need to get started is the path to any local Git repository.
+All you need to get started is the path to a local Git repository.
 If you want to extract data from a repository hosted on GitHub, download or clone the repository to your computer.

 Step 2: Extract Data
 -------------------------